chaseruskin/orbit/docs/src/reference/configuration.md

 2. Global configuration file (location: `$ORBIT_HOME`)

-3. Configuration files listed in the global `config.toml`'s [`include`](#the-include-field) (items farther in the list have a higher precedence than items earlier in the list)
+3. Configuration files listed in the global `config.toml`'s [`include`](#the-include-field) (items in the array are processed in order; first-to-last)

-A field is overridden when a configuration file of higher precedence also defines the same field.
+The configuration files are processed in the order defined above.
+When a configuration file defines a field, no other configuration files later in the process will be able to override its value.
+If a field is never provided an explicit value, the hard-coded defaults will be used.

 > __Tip:__ You can modify some values in the configuration file through the command-line by using the `orbit config` command.